For Parents: FAQ's

-What software and applications will be installed on the One-to-One iPads?
+What software and applications will be installed on the elementary student iPads?

 Students will only be allowed to install District approved apps through the Jamf School app on the iPad.
 The App Store will not be available to students.
-The iPads will operate using the iOS system and have a wide-range of educational software and applications such as Numbers, Pages, Clips, and the Google Suite.
+The iPads will operate using the iOS system and have a wide-range of educational software and applications such as Numbers, Pages, Clips, Seesaw, and the Google Suite.
 Based upon the content area and grade level additional software and applications will be reviewed for approval and installed as needed.

-What do students and parents need to do in order to receive a One-to-One iPad?
+What do students and parents need to do in order to receive a elementary iPad?

-Third students and parents will not need to do anything prior to the deployment while the iPads will remain at school.
+For students in grades K through 2, parents will not need to do anything prior to the deployment since the iPads will remain at school.
 Teachers will continue to educate students on the safe and appropriate use of technology through digital citizenship lessons and classroom expectations.

-For fourth and fifth grade students, prior to allowing iPads to go home with students, parents/guardians will be required sign and return a MPS Loan Agreement and a MPS Cooperative Loss form to their student’s school.
+For students in grades 3 through 5, prior to allowing iPads to go home with students, parents/guardians will be required sign and return a MPS Loan Agreement and a MPS Cooperative Loss form to their student’s school.
 This will be completed during the online enrollment process or through the school's main office.

 How does the MPS Cooperative Loss program work?